 After 1905, the building was rented to a series of business men.
 During the 1920s and 30s regattas became popular and Coutts House held canoe races and rowboats races.
 They also sponsored events for sailboats and it was the site of many grand daytime celebrations and intimate evening affairs for the wealthy travelers visiting in the summer.

-By the 1960s the building had become known as the Rideau Ferry Inn and during this time became licensed for liquor sales.
-Up until that time people would smuggle in their own booze, particularly in the roaring twenties when rum-running along the Rideau had its hey-day.”
+By the 1960s the building had become known as the Rideau Ferry Inn, and during this time became licensed for liquor sales.
+Up until that time people smuggled in their own booze, particularly in the roaring twenties when rum-running along the Rideau had its hey-day.”

 Whether you’re a visitor to the Rideau Lakes region, or living the ‘Lake Life’ like residents Ken and Carol-Ann McDougall, Rideau Ferry and its majestic, pristine waterways offers something for everyone.

 With a rich history, and its striking beauty, the lakes are a wonderful place to pull up a chair and enjoy the view.